ThreatDetector-Nathan0915/SQL-to-CQL-Cheat-Sheet/SQL_to_CQL.md

 ```#event_simpleName=foo field1=value !field2=value```

 Notes: In both splunk and CS the not term, but in CQL lowercase.
-Additional functionality not present in SPL is, !token which uses the "!" as a not as well.
+Additional functionality not present in SPL is, !field which uses the "!" as a not as well.

 ## Comparison Operators
 Description: These are identical to Splunk.